The Hex Girls

-The Hex Girls are a female eco-goth-rock band created by writers Rick Copp and David A. Goodman, and portrayed by actresses and singer-songwriters Jennifer Hale (as lead singer and guitarist Thorn, real name Sally McKnight), Jane Wiedlin (as drummer and back-up singer Dusk) and Kimberly Brooks (as keyboardist and back-up singer Luna).
-Hale, Wiedlin and Brooks write and perform original songs for the band.

-The band first appeared in Scooby-Doo! and the Witch's Ghost, and reappeared in Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo?, Scooby-Doo!
+The Hex Girls is a fictional gothic rock band created by writers Rick Copp and David A. Goodman.
+The members are portrayed by Jennifer Hale, Jane Wiedlin, and Kimberly Brooks.
+They write and perform original songs for the band.
+The band made appearances in Scooby-Doo! and the Witch's Ghost, and reappeared in Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo?, Scooby-Doo!
 Mystery Incorporated and Scooby-Doo and Guess Who?.
-The subsequent cult classic success of Scooby-Doo! and the Witch's Ghost has been attributed to the presence of the Hex Girls, with the characters being seen as girl-power icons.
-The continuing appeal of the band over two decades has been demonstrated in 2021 by the release of a set of Funko Pop Vinyl figures.
-The Hex Girls were going to next appear in the film Scooby-Doo and the Haunted High Rise.
-However, in February 2023, it was announced that while recording for the film was complete, its release had been cancelled by Warner Bros.
-Discovery as a "tax write-off".
+The subsequent success of Scooby-Doo! and the Witch's Ghost has been attributed to the presence of the Hex Girls, who are now seen as queer culture and girl-power icons.